jeblad/language-detect/README.md

 A very short list of Norwegian newspapers and their use of language variants

-- [Aftenposten](https://en.wikipedia.org/wiki/Aftenposten) used *Riksmål* according to *Riksmålsordlisten* from 1952 up to 1989, from 1990 *Riksmål* according to definitions by [Det norske akademi](https://en.wikipedia.org/wiki/Det_norske_akademi) as of 1986, from 1992 started to transition to an internal thesaurus published in March 1993, and late 90s it started moving towards *Moderat Bokmål* which became official in 2006
+- [Aftenposten](https://en.wikipedia.org/wiki/Aftenposten) used Riksmål according to [Riksmålsordlisten](https://en.wikipedia.org/wiki/Riksm%C3%A5lsordlisten) from 1952 up to 1989, from 1990 Riksmål according to definitions by [Det norske akademi](https://en.wikipedia.org/wiki/Det_norske_akademi) as of 1986, from 1992 started to transition to an [internal thesaurus](https://bibsys-almaprimo.hosted.exlibrisgroup.com/permalink/f/1fb9390/BIBSYS_ILS71464468560002201) published in March 1993, and late 90s it started moving towards [Moderat Bokmål](https://no.wikipedia.org/wiki/Moderat_bokm%C3%A5l) ([Store norske ordbok](https://bibsys-almaprimo.hosted.exlibrisgroup.com/permalink/f/1fb9390/BIBSYS_ILS71491256310002201)) which became official in 2006
-- [Dagbladet](https://en.wikipedia.org/wiki/Dagbladet) uses *Radikalt Bokmål*
+- [Dagbladet](https://en.wikipedia.org/wiki/Dagbladet) uses Radikalt Bokmål
-- [VG](https://en.wikipedia.org/wiki/Verdens_Gang) uses *Moderat Bokmål*
+- [VG](https://en.wikipedia.org/wiki/Verdens_Gang) uses Moderat Bokmål

 An extract of articles that contain a few marker words from Aftenposten shows the change over time.
 In this case one group of marker words are “efter” (“after”), “nu” (“now”), “igår” (“yesterday”), “idag” (“today”), and “imorgen” (“tomorrow”).
 These words' comes from the language norm for Riksmål from 1952, and are shown in blue.
 The other group of marker words are “etter” (“after”), “nå” (“now”), “i går” (“yesterday”), “i dag” (“today”), and “i morgen” (“tomorrow”).
 These words' comes from the language norm for Riksmål from 1986, and are shown in red.